Alcan Systems: Patented technology

 ALCAN’s beam steering capability uses a liquid crystal layer inside a phased-array antenna.
 The liquid crystal is controlled by an electric field that changes the direction of the received or transmitted beam without the antenna physically turning.

 The antennae will consist of separate receiving and transmitting apertures operating at Ku or Ka band.
 The switching time of the antenna between two satellites will be under 50 ms, which will enable the antennae to meet the requirements of MEO and LEO constellation satellites.
 In 2018, ALCAN successfully field tested the world’s first liquid crystal-based phased array antenna for satellite communication.

 Partnerships

 Partnership with SES

 In April 2018, ALCAN was announced as a technical partner of SES Networks.
 ALCAN will develop an antenna for SES’s new O3b mPOWER satellites.

 Business model

 ALCAN’s business model is to develop antennae based on requirements provided by satellite operators and service providers.
 ALCAN is targeting a price range of under $1,000 for the consumer segment and under $10,000 for the enterprise segment.
 These targets can be achieved by using existing LCD production lines to produce the required liquid crystal phase shifter panels that go into the antenna.

-Furthermore, ALCAN plans to produce smaller consumer antennas for land mobile, maritime and home broadband market that will develop due to the start of LEO/MEO satellites and 5G roll out.
+Furthermore, ALCAN plans to produce smaller consumer antennas for the land mobile, maritime and home broadband markets that will develop due to the start of LEO/MEO satellites and the 5G rollout.